I stopped working on Parrot in January

 Granted, in the desire to rebrand Parrot as something not completely tied to

-the fortunes of a Perl 6 (which by then had seemed to have been in development
+the fortunes of a P6 (which by then had seemed to have been in development

 forever and delivered very little and not even Pugs had saved), Parrot

 had strongly suggested that the Rakudo project find its own repository, thank

 you very much, without letting the door hit it in its little backside on the

 way out.
 (The door did hit it in the backside on the way out.)